 This graphical display can be set up to show either text or symbolic versions for fault messages, some Operator menus, and the Mode Change menu.
 A description of commonly used symbols used are included in Table 4-1.
 Combinations of symbols are used to display some fault conditions.
 Additional specialized symbols are also used for some faults (see Section 5).

-A qualified service personnel is required to select text or symbolic display.
+Qualified service personnel are required to select text or symbolic display.
 When shipped from the factory, symbolic display is selected.

 TABLE 4-1.
 SYMBOLS